ViggoMode2021/PyPrefix/README.md

 PyPrefix - IP Prefix-List Checker for Cisco Networking Devices

-Overview
+📌 Overview

 PyPrefix is a Python-based tool designed to validate and check IP prefix lists for Cisco networking devices.
 It allows users to input IPv4 subnets in CIDR notation, analyze whether the subnet is private or public, retrieve Autonomous System (AS) information, and verify whether subnets meet prefix-list criteria.

-Features
+🚀 Features

-Validates IPv4 subnets in CIDR notation.

-Checks if the subnet is private or public.

-Queries CymruWhois to retrieve Autonomous System (AS) information.

-Ensures subnet mask lengths comply with greater-than (ge) and less-than (le) prefix-list rules.

-Allows users to add multiple subnets for validation against the prefix list.

-Outputs a properly formatted Cisco prefix-list statement.
+✅ Validates IPv4 subnets in CIDR notation.✅ Checks if the subnet is private or public.✅ Queries CymruWhois to retrieve Autonomous System (AS) information.✅ Ensures subnet mask lengths comply with greater-than (ge) and less-than (le) prefix-list rules.✅ Allows users to add multiple subnets for validation against the prefix list.✅ Outputs a properly formatted Cisco prefix-list statement.

-Requirements
+📦 Requirements

 PyPrefix requires the following Python libraries: